 Japan in Axis Powers HetaliaDeconstruction fic Mistakes managed to Jackass Genie himself.
 He'd found out that his humans were doing unspeakable things to his brothers and confronted his Prime Minister.
 Nation-tans have to obey orders from their human leaders.
 Under normal circumstances, "forget about them, we have bigger problems" would have been dismissed as a colloquialism, but Japan really, really wanted to forget that he'd played a part in getting his own brother raped.
 So he did.
 China was not pleased.

 The Nuptialverse: As shown in the flashbacks in Metamorphosis, Discord promises to fulfill then-pegasus Chrysalis' desire to obtain the powers of all three pony tribes.
 Chrysalis thinks it means she will become an alicorn, but Discord thinks just turning her into an alicorn would be boring.

-Jafar in the Aladdin sequel demonstrated this trope when Abis Mal asked for a legendary sunken treasure, he promptly brought him to the treasure, at the bottom of the sea, and forced Abis Mal to make a second wish to not die.
+Jafar in Aladdin: The Return of Jafar demonstrated this trope when Abis Mal asked for a legendary sunken treasure, he promptly brought him to the treasure, at the bottom of the sea, and forced Abis Mal to make a second wish to not die.

 Jafar: That's two wishes.
 Take your time with the third... or you'll wish you'd never been born.

 That particular scene also has a very interesting Call Back: In the original Aladdin, the Genie rescued Aladdin from drowning by accepting it as his second wish, even when he was incapable of wishing for it.
 In The Return Of Jafar, Jafar "rescues" Abis Mal from drowning by accepting it as his second wish, even when he was incapable of wishing for it.